W-David-Porter/acim/src/workbook/part-i/44-god-is-the-light-in-which-i-see/index.md

 9. If resistance rises in any form, pause long enough to repeat today’s idea, keeping your eyes closed unless you are aware of fear.
-²In that case, you will probably find it more reässuring to open your eyes briefly.
+²In that case, you will probably find it more reassuring to open your eyes briefly.
 ³Try, however, to return to the exercises with eyes closed as soon as possible.